capybarahao/gitlet/gitlet-design.md

 - "ANY recursive algorithm can be implemented using iteration and a stack."

+- java serialize an object, and will serialize any objects this object point to. thus causing the timestamp object null issue.
 ## Testing Command
 - make
 - make clean